thoughtspot/thoughtspot.github.io/_end-user/data-view/share-user-imported-data.md

 1. Click **Data** on the top navigation bar.

-2. Hover over the uploaded data you want to share and select it.
+2. Hover over the uploaded data you want to share and select it by clicking the empty checkbox that appears.

-3. Click the **Share** icon.
+3. Click **Share**.

     ![Select the data you want to share and click the share icon.]({{ site.baseurl }}/images/sharing-data.png "Select the data you want to share and click the share icon.")